 As per ASME B 31.3 any cracks or linear indications are unacceptable.

-Magnetic Particle Testing Questions
+Magnetic Particle Inspection/Testing Questions

 The following pdf link provides a few sample questions for examinations for level 1 and level 2.
 Go to page no 46 directly to prepare answers for magnetic particle testing questions.
 Click here to open the pdf and start preparing.